cdzombak/runner/README.md

 - `-version`: Print version and exit.
 - `-work-dir string`: Set the working directory for the program.

+- `RUNNER_CENSOR_ENV` (environment variable only): Colon-separated list of environment variables whose values will be censored in output.
+- `RUNNER_HIDE_ENV` (environment variable only): Colon-separated list of environment variables which will be entirely omitted from output.

 #### Run as another user

 - `-gid int`: Run the program as the given GID.
 Ignored on Windows.
 (If provided, runner must be run as `root` or with `CAP_SETGID`.)